-A dashboard is a group of dashlets that give you the ability to view in one space, the key snapshots of the various components that you consider important.
+A dashboard is a group of dashlets that give you the ability to view data in one space, the key snapshots of the various components that you consider important.
 In RSA NetWitness Platform, you can compose dashboards to obtain high-level information and metrics that portray the overall picture of a NetWitness Platform deployment, displaying only the information that is most relevant to the day-to-day operations.

-By default, the NetWitness Platform default dashboard is displayed when you log in to NetWitness Platform, and it is populated with a few useful dashlets to get you started with your own customizations.
 The dashboards for all NetWitness Platform components are available to add to the default NetWitness Platform dashboard or a custom NetWitness Platform dashboard.

-You can view dashboards and reports on different areas of interest depending on your user permissions.
+You can view dashboards on different areas of interest depending on your user permissions.
 You have the option to select a preconfigured dashboard, import a dashboard, or create your own custom dashboard.
 The dashboards help you to quickly and easily view reports.
 You can configure your dashboards to display the information that supports your workflow.
 This topic explains the high-level tasks that can be done when you are setting up a dashboard.

 The dashboard title reflects the currently active dashboard; for example, Default Dashboard.